auth0/auth0-PHP/README.md

 var_dump($userinfo);

 // This is where a user record in a local database could be retrieved or created.
-// Redirect somewhere to remove `code` and `state` parameters to avoid a fatal error on refresh.
+// Redirect somewhere to remove "code" and "state" parameters to avoid a fatal error on refresh.

 ```